Using dynamic loss weighting to boost improvements in forecast stability: Results and discussion

 \section{Results and discussion}

-In this section, we present and discuss the results of the experiments conducted to evaluate the impact of using a DLW method to train N-BEATS-S, focusing on its ability to further improve the stability of N-BEATS-S forecasts obtained with a static $\lambda$, without sacrificing forecast accuracy.
+In this section, we present and discuss the results of the experiments conducted to evaluate the impact of using a DLW method to train N-BEATS-S, focusing on its ability to further improve the stability of N-BEATS-S forecasts without sacrificing forecast accuracy.